nhsd-exeter/dos-integration/README.md

 ### DoS Database Connection

-The following vars are required for the project to establish a connection to the DoS database (or a replica).
+The following vars are required for the project to establish a connection to the DoS writer database (or a Reader).
 `Host, Port, Database, Username, Password, Schema` These variable will be stored in AWS Secrets Manager and will be retrieved by the project at either deployment or runtime.

-### Code Formatting

-Code quality checks can be done with the pip installed 'black' module and run with the command.

-    python -m black --line-length 120

-This is also wrapped in a function
-To format all python files in the project run the following commands:

-    make python-code-format FILES=./application
-    make python-code-format FILES=./test

-### Code Quality
+### Python Code Formatting & Quality

-Code quality checks can be done with the pip installed 'flake8' module and run with the command. python3 -m flake8 --max-line-length=120

-This is also wrapped in a function:
+Python code is required be formatted and linted by Ruff.

+To run ruff on you branch:

-    make python-linting
+  make python-ruff-fix

 ## Testing